Our approach to remuneration

-1. Ensure the execution of our strategy – We aim to chart a clear path forward by executing our corporate strategy and sharing our business objectives.
+• Ensure the execution of Neste’s strategy: Neste aims to chart a clear path forward by executing its strategy and sharing its business objectives.

-2. Drive performance and value based behaviour – We aim to drive individual, team and business results by rewarding excellence, development and value based behaviours.
+• Drive performance and value based behavior: Neste aims to drive results by rewarding excellence, development and value based behavior.

-3. Encourage individual and team accountability – We promote clear targets and a focus on continuous performance improvement.
-We make this possible by maintaining an ongoing dialogue with our personnel and welcoming their feedback.
+• Encourage individual and team accountability: Neste promotes clear targets and a focus on continuous performance improvement.
+Neste enables this by maintaining an ongoing dialogue with employees and by encouraging employee feedback.

-4. Be fair and transparent – We run performance and total rewards processes ethically and with integrity, and support this with clear communication.
+• Be fair and transparent: Neste runs performance and total rewards processes ethically and with integrity, and supports this with clear communication.

-Remuneration principles for the Neste Executive Board and senior management based on the preparations of Personnel and Remuneration Committee, the Board takes into account the following objectives in determining the remuneration for the Executive Board and senior managers:
+Based on proposals submitted by the Personnel and Remuneration Committee, the Board takes into account the following objectives in determining the remuneration for the ExCo and senior managers:

-- Remuneration should be sufficient to attract and retain senior management with the requisite skills and experience to ensure that we meet our strategic goals, but at the same time make financial sense from the Company’s point of view so as not to jeopardize its competitive cost structure.
+• Rewards should be appropriate to attract and retain senior management with the requisite skills and experience to ensure that Neste meets its strategic goals, but remuneration also has to make financial sense from the company’s point of view to maintain its competitive cost structure.

-- To operate effectively in a global context, remuneration should be fair and competitive within the international markets the Company operates.
+• To operate effectively in a global context, remuneration should be fair and competitive within the international markets Neste operates in.
 Salaries and other components of pay should be based on local market conditions and be sufficient to attract key management talent.

-- Remuneration should maintain appropriate proportions of fixed and performance-related pay, to help to drive performance over the short and longer term, to maintain a flexible cost base, and to avoid creating incentives for excessive risk-taking.
+• Remuneration should maintain appropriate proportions of fixed and performance-related pay to help to drive performance and sustainable results over the short-and long-term, to maintain a flexible cost base, and to avoid creating incentives for excessive risk-taking.

-- Senior management interests should align with those of the Company and its broad base of domestic and international stakeholders.
+• Senior management interests should align with those of Neste and its broad base of domestic and international shareholders/ stakeholders.

-- The senior management remuneration policy should be consistent with the global remuneration applied to Neste employees worldwide.
+• The senior management remuneration policy should be consistent with the global pay principles applied to Neste employees worldwide.

-- Neste will always endeavour to treat senior managers and personnel equally and impartially, regardless of their gender, national origin, age, religion, political opinion, or other similar factors.
+• Neste will always endeavor to treat senior managers and key personnel equally and impartially, regardless of their gender, nationality, age, religious beliefs, political opinions, or other similar factors.

-Remuneration is set according to the “grandfather principle” whereby the pay of any individual is subject to the approval of a manager’s manager.
-No individual may decide matters relating to their own remuneration.
+• Remuneration is set according to the “grandparent principle” whereby the pay of any individual is subject to the approval of a manager’s manager.
+No individual may decide or participate in decision-making in matters relating to their own remuneration.